 Collective Bargaining Identification: U10

-Job Analysis Conducted By: Brian J. Walker, Selection Analyst, Office of Workforce Planning, Department of Corrections and Rehabilitation
+Job Analysis Conducted By: Cheryl McKinzie, Selection Analyst, Talent Acquisition and Career Services, California Department of Corrections and Rehabilitation

-Number of Incumbents: There are 0 incumbents in this classification per the State Controller’s Office Filled/Vacant Position Report dated September 2018.
+Number of Incumbents: There is 1 budgeted positions and 1 incumbents in this classification per the State Controller’s Office Filled/Vacant Position Report dated February 2023.

 EDITED TASK LISTING